terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 _About the Greenplum Interconnect_

 The interconnect is the networking layer of the Greenplum Database architecture.<br/>
 The interconnect refers to the inter-process communication between segments and the network infrastructure on which this communication relies.
-The Greenplum interconnect uses a standard 10-Gigabit Ethernet switching fabric.
+The Greenplum interconnect uses a standard *10-Gigabit Ethernet switching fabric*.

 By default, the interconnect uses User Datagram Protocol (UDP) with flow control for interconnect traffic to send messages over the network.
 The Greenplum software performs packet verification beyond what is provided by UDP.